tslenter/Windows-11-Icon-Taskbar-Overflow-All-Icons/README.md

 # Windows 11 Icon Taskbar Overflow Display All Icons

-Overflow Enabled (if you like this, then this is not the script what you want)
+Overflow Enabled (if this looks good to you, this likely isn’t the script you need)
 ![Overflow Enabled](https://raw.githubusercontent.com/tslenter/Windows-11-Icon-Taskbar-Overflow-Display-All-Icons/main/Overflow_Enabled.png)

 Overflow Disabled (if you like this, then continue and download the script)